arpitbbhayani/articles/blogs/persistent-data-structures-introduction.md

 # Reducing the memory footprint

-Since persistent data structures thrive on high memory usage, they require some garbage collection system like [Reference Counting](https://en.wikipedia.org/wiki/Reference_counting) or [Mark and Sweep](https://en.wikipedia.org/wiki/Mark_and_sweep).
-These garbage collection systems free up the memory of historical versions that are not being referenced anymore in the program space.
+Since persistent data structures thrive on high memory usage, they require some garbage collection system to prevent memory leaks.
+Algorithms like [Reference Counting](https://en.wikipedia.org/wiki/Reference_counting) or [Mark and Sweep](https://en.wikipedia.org/wiki/Mark_and_sweep) serves the purpose pretty well.

+Thus when a historical version is not referenced anymore in the program space, the corresponding objects and nodes are freed up.

 # References